eduvpn/documentation/API.md

     ---> "OpenVPN"
 ```

-This works fine when the VPN client supports _both_ OpenVPN and WireGuard.
-If
-it only supports one of them the client MUST send the `Accept` request header
-as part of the [Connect](#connect) request.
+A VPN application can indicate protocol support by using the HTTP `Accept`
+request header.
+This header is used on the `/connect` call.

 If the VPN client only supports OpenVPN: